Brian Carbury: Battle of Britain

 No. 603 Squadron became involved in the Battle of Britain on 27 August 1940, when it redeployed to RAF Hornchurch to replace a battle weary No. 65 Squadron.
 Carbury flew two patrols the day after the squadron's arrival, encountering a group of Messerschmitt Bf 109 fighters on both occasions.
 He claimed a damaged Bf 109 but three of the squadron's pilots were killed.
-He claimed his first victory, a Bf 109, over Manston on 29 August.
+He claimed his first solo victory, a Bf 109, over Manston on 29 August.
 Another Bf 109 was shot down near Canterbury the next day.
 On 31 August, he flew three patrols.
 On the first, in the morning, he shot down a Bf 109, one of a group of 20 that the squadron encountered over Canterbury.
 On the second patrol carried out in the early afternoon, he and several other pilots attacked He 111s that were raiding Hornchurch.
 He shot down two of the bombers.
 Then, on the final patrol of the day, he destroyed two Bf 109s near Southend.
 His own aircraft was damaged in this encounter and he received an injury to his foot.
 His efforts of the day not only saw him become a fighter ace, but also one of only three pilots of the RAF to be credited with destroying five enemy aircraft in a day during the Battle of Britain.